overture-stack/website/markdown/documentation/maestro/installation/configuration/elastic.md

 | `basicAuth` -> `user` | The username that the Elasticsearch client will use to authenticate with the server.
 Only used if  `basicAuth` -> `enabled` is set to `true`.|
 | `trustSelfSignedCert` | 	Dictates if the client should trust self-signed certificates.
 Useful for testing and development environments. |

-The following configurations are specifically designed to optimize indexing performance, establish connection parameters, and ensure robust error handling mechanisms:
+The following configurations are specifically designed to optimize indexing performance, establish connection parameters, and ensure robust error-handling mechanisms:

 ```bash
 # ---------------------------